Hoku is an image processing software

 How To

-Hoku applications are available for the macOS, Windows, and Linux.
+Hoku applications are available for the macOS, Windows, Linux.
 Download the Zip file containing the appropriate installation program from the following links.
 Double-click the downloaded Zip file to extract and decompress the installation folder.

-Full instructions on how to install Hoku are contained in the “Instructions” file within each folder.
+Full instructions on how to install Hoku are contained in the “Instructions” text file within each folder.
+Installing Java on your computer is not needed for these applications.
+Hoku has the necessary Java runtime code embedded within it.

-Download the appropriate zip file for your computer platform and double-click on the installer.
 Your existing data, on your Hoku Shelf and Hoku Desktop will not be changed.
 All of your existing data will be available to you in the new version of Hoku.

 You may contact the author at the email address below if you have questions, need help on a specific problem, run into problems, or have comments or suggestions.